 Number of Participants

 The number of group members is critical in creating, sharing, and transforming ideas and information into projects.
-The number “5” is generally admitted as optimal in terms of maximizing interacting group performance (Steiner, 1972).
+The number 5 is generally admitted as optimal in terms of maximizing interacting group performance (Steiner, 1972).
 As the number increases, the creative performance of the group decreases (Fellers, 1989).
 The problem is that, as the number of participants increases, the likelihood of dysfunctional behaviors also increases (i.e., dominance by individual members, fear of personal evaluation, fear of speaking in public, pressure for conformity, and task restrictions, see Fellers, 1989).
 For personal factors, the number of participants might “dilute” the creative contribution of each member, leading to a weaker (positive or negative) relationship.
 Dugosh and colleagues (2000) also found that high levels of off-task communication were detrimental in face-to-face brainstorming groups, and that off-task communication increases with the number of participants (particularly extrovert participants).

-Number of participants: the more the participants, the less strong is the (negative or positive) relationships between personal factors and creative outcomes.
+Number of participants: the higher the number of people who participate in the activity, the weaker the (negative or positive) relationships between personal factors and creative outcomes.

 Time pressure